Rizzuto crime family: Power vacuum after Vito's arrest

 Calabrese mobsters led by the old Cotroni family were among the suspects for the murders of Rizzuto crime family members.
-The Rizzutos have dominated organized crime activities in Montreal since its inception and now their weakened organization is being challenged for control of rackets in the area, most notably the drug trade.
+The Rizzutos dominated organized crime activities in Montreal since its inception but their weakened organization opened challenges for control of rackets in the area, especially the drug trade.
 An associate of capo Francesco Arcadi and Francesco Del Balso, 44-year old Antonio Di Salvo, was shot and killed at his home in Rivière-des-Prairies, Quebec, on January 31, 2011.
 On October 24, 2011, Rizzuto crime family associate-turned rival 40-year old Lorenzo "Larry" Lopresti, the son of Joe Lopresti who was gunned down in April 1992, was shot and killed on his ground-floor balcony and pronounced dead at the scene.
-His murder was confirmed as the 31st homicide in Montreal in 2011.
 Salvatore Montagna, the acting boss of the Bonanno family until his deportation to Canada in 2009, was believed to be attempting to reorganize both families under his control; however, he was murdered in November 2011.

 On March 1, 2012, 38-year old Giuseppe "Joe Closure" Colapelle, was shot inside of his parked car in North Montreal and later pronounced dead upon arrival of the hospital.
 It is believed Colapelle worked for Giuseppe De Vito, a former Rizzuto family lieutenant who was ousted after attempting to overthrow the Rizzuto family in around 2009–2010.
 Colapelle allegedly served as a double-agent for Raynald Desjardins and was spying on Salvatore Montagna by mid-2011.
 On May 4, 2012, 53-year old Giuseppe "Joe" Renda was kidnapped and never seen again.
 Renda met with Antonio Pietranto and Montagna two days before the failed assassination attempt on Desjardins on September 16, 2011, Renda allegedly gave Montagna his full support in taking control of the Italian-Montreal underworld.
 Walter Gutierrez, a money launderer for the Rizzuto family, was shot to death in West Montreal on July 16, 2012.

 Vito Rizzuto was released from prison on October 5, 2012.
 On November 5, 2012, Rizzuto family confidant-turned rival 70-year old Giuseppe "Smiling Joe" Di Maulo was executed by a hitman waiting outside his home in Blainville, Quebec.
-Di Maulo allegedly attended the election of Philip Rastelli as the Bonanno family boss in 1973 with Desjardins and Paolo Violi, it also noted that he was the brother-in-law of Desjardins.
 On December 8, 2012, Rizzuto family lieutenant 50-year old Emilio Cordileone was gunned down in Ahuntsic, near his parked car.
-His murder was verified as Montreal's 33rd homicide in 2012.
-Cordileone's murder was possibly the result of his association with Giuseppe De Vito and the Cotroni crime family.
+Cordileone's murder was possibly the result of his association with Giuseppe De Vito and the Cotroni family.